IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/date-picker.md

 The {ProductName} Date Picker Component lets users pick a single date through a month-view calendar dropdown or editable input field.
 The {Platform} Date Picker also supports a dialog mode for selection from the calendar only, locale-aware and customizable date formatting and validation integration.

 > [!NOTE]
-> The `DatePicker` is a brand new component from {ProductName} version xx.x.
+> The `DatePicker` is a brand new component from {ProductName} version <!-- WebComponents -->5.0.0<!-- end: WebComponents --><!-- React -->18.7.0<!-- end: React -->.
 The old `DatePicker` prior to this version has been renamed to `XDatePicker` and its respective documentation page can be found under "Deprecated Components"

 ## {Platform} Date Picker Example